-- Before surgery, a pre-op appointment will be scheduled with your doctor at their office or with a nurse practitioner or physician assistant at Domino Farms. - Depending on your health, we may ask you to see your primary doctor, a specialist, and/or an anesthesiologist to make sure you are healthy for surgery.

-- The lab work for your surgery must be done at least 3 days before surgery. - Some medications need to be stopped before the surgery.
+- Before surgery, a pre-op appointment will be scheduled with your doctor at their office or with a nurse practitioner or physician assistant at Domino Farms. - Depending on your health, we may ask you to see your primary doctor, a specialist, and/or an anesthesiologist to make sure you are healthy for surgery. - The lab work for your surgery must be done at least 3 days before surgery. - Some medications need to be stopped before the surgery.
 A list of medications will be provided at your pre-operative appointment. - Smoking can affect your surgery and recovery.
 Smokers may have difficulty breathing during the surgery and tend to heal more slowly after surgery.
 If you are a smoker, it is best to quit 6-8 weeks before surgery.
-If you are unable to stop smoking before surgery, your doctor can order a nicotine patch while you are in the hospital. - You will be told at your pre-op visit whether you will need a bowel prep for your surgery and if you do, what type you will use.
+If you are unable to stop smoking before surgery, your doctor can order a nicotine patch while you are in the hospital.

+- You will be told at your pre-op visit whether you will need a bowel prep for your surgery and if you do, what type you will use.
 The prep to clean your bowel will have to be completed the night before your surgery. - You will need to shower at home before surgery.
-Instructions will be provided at your pre-operative appointment. - Do not wear makeup, nail polish, lotion, deodorant, or antiperspirant on the day of surgery. - Remove all body piercings and acrylic nails. - If you have a "Living Will" or an "Advance Directive", bring a copy with you to the hospital on the day of surgery. - Plan for your care and recovery before surgery.
-Most women recover and are back to most activities in 1-2 days.
+Instructions will be provided at your pre-operative appointment. - Do not wear makeup, nail polish, lotion, deodorant, or antiperspirant on the day of surgery. - Remove all body piercings and acrylic nails. - If you have a "Living Will" or an "Advance Directive", bring a copy with you to the hospital on the day of surgery. - Most women recover and are back to most activities in 1-2 days.
+You may need a family member or a friend to help with your day-to-day activities for a few days after surgery.